Tips for Surviving Medical Assistant Training: Expectations, Requirements, and Challenges

 Earning Your Medical Assistant Certification

 Medical assistants are technically allowed to practice without a state license or certification, however, most of today’s employers either require or strongly prefer MAs with at least one certification.
 MAs who perform specific duties (such as phlebotomy or x-rays) or who work in specialized fields (such as podiatry or ophthalmology) may be required to have specific training and certification in their area of specialty.
-In 2012, the Centers for Medicare and Medicaid Services also ruled that only credentialed MAs are allowed to enter laboratory, radiology, and medical orders into their computerized system.
+In 2012, the Centers for Medicare and Medicaid Services also ruled that only credentialed MAs are allowed to enter the laboratory, radiology, and medical orders into their computerized system.

 Even if not required, certification shows that you have met specific, industry-recognized standards for competence as a medical assistant.
-It also assures your employer that you are prepared to begin work in a medical assisting position, or to take that role to the next level of performance.
+It also assures your employer that you are prepared to begin work in a medical assisting position or to take that role to the next level of performance.
 As a result, certification can offer opportunities for greater responsibility, more career options, and higher income.

 Below is an overview of six popular certifications: